Have you ever felt misunderstood by your international colleagues?

 In this group, people are used to perceiving more from the non-verbal message than from the words themselves.
 Elements like time, place, and person who’s speaking can completely change the meaning of the same message.
 Also, the listener is expected to find out what is the message about, so the speaker doesn’t have to be specific.

 You also can’t miss the importance of silence.
 When in low-context cultures silences are avoided in general, here they usually carry some meaning.

-You can expect this approach when dealing with partners from the Far East, Arab countries, and Latin America.
+You can expect this approach when e.g. you run a lead inspection Baltimore, but deal with partners from the Far East or Latin America.

 Something in between